-In 1974, I recall my sisters returning from school in tears after a Christmas break, telling my parents how a chubby man in a red suit came down chimneys with gifts for children who had been good.
+In 1974, my sisters returned from school in tears after a Christmas break, telling my parents that a chubby man in a red suit came down chimneys with gifts for children who had been good.
 He never visited us.

 The next morning, we found new colouring books and crayons in the fireplace.
 We had no heat, no furniture and little food, but there it was: Christmas in our fireplace.

 My parents hadn’t just immigrated; they integrated.
-They continued celebrating Indian traditions and adopted some of the customs of the community to which they now proudly belonged.
+They continued valuing, celebrating and instilling in us Indian traditions and adopted some of the customs of the community to which they now proudly belonged.
 As a family, we learned the value of diversity and developed a group of friends and a way of life that reflected it.

 Three decades later, I found myself on the defensive after my employer, a Canadian TV station, surveyed employees and decided to replace the annual Christmas party with a “Winter Festivus” in February.
-Though I voted against the idea, colleagues glared at me.
-One – albeit jokingly – blamed the decision on “my people,” even though he knew I was born in Canada.
+Though I voted against the idea, colleagues glared at me with one – albeit jokingly – blaming the decision on “my people,” even though he knew I was born in Canada.

-It doesn’t seem to matter that Christmas is the country’s most significant tradition or that Statistics Canada says two-thirds of Canadians identify as Christian.
+It doesn’t seem to matter that Christmas is the country’s most significant tradition or that Statistics Canada (2016) said two-thirds of Canadians identify as Christian.

-I am proud to be part of a society that fosters understanding among all religions and traditions, a country that allows us so many freedoms, including cultural parades.
-However, the courtesy is seldom initiated or returned.
+I am proud to belong to a society that fosters understanding among world religions and traditions, a country that allows us freedoms, including cultural parades.

 Today, too many people immigrate without integrating into Canada’s great multicultural fabric.
-According to the latest census data, there are close to 300 ethnic enclaves across Canada, up from just six in 1981.
+According to census data (2016), there are close to 300 ethnic enclaves across Canada, up from just six in 1981.
 We’ve become more insular as a society, which hurts the ability to understand and appreciate the experiences of others.
-It’s a shame, because we all miss out.
+It’s a shame because we all miss out.

-Our family’s story came full circle when my mom died six years ago at 64.
+Our family’s story came full circle when my mom died in 2010 at age 64.
 On my first visit to Costco without her, a clerk – a Muslim man – stopped me to say, “We will miss her.
 She was a friend to us all.”